 At present, there’s some confusion over whether the upcoming film will be an adaptation of 2013’s Tomb Raider.
 Certainly, it will borrow heavily from the game, but it’s never been definitively confirmed that it will follow the same story.

 If it doesn’t — if it takes elements from the game, but does its own thing with them — then I consider Vikander’s similarity to the in-game Lara to be needlessly confusing.
 Casual gamers will flock to theatres expecting to see a story they’re familiar with, and, likewise, moviegoers may well pick up the games expecting to find the Lara they saw on-screen.
+(Admittedly, you might make a similar point about the original, Angelina Jolie films, but they, at least, were their own thing from the start.)

-Why not use the films to chart the further adventures of the current Lara, to flesh out her character in ways that might not translate well to gameplay, further establishing a canon we’re still only just getting to know?
+Why not use the films to chart the further adventures of the existing Lara, to flesh out her character in ways that might not translate well to gameplay, further establishing a canon we’re still only just getting to know?

 Tempus fugit, and only tempus will tell.